English / Literacy

 Children are expected to write frequently in a range of forms.
 This may be responses to a text, filling in text feature grids, short writing tasks such as writing as a character or writing a whole story or report as an extended piece of writing.

 We have worked hard to try and make exciting links between the topics in each year group and the texts that they are focusing on in their literacy lessons.
-Please click on the link below to view the literacy overviews for each year group for the current topic cycle.
+Please click below to view the literacy overviews for each year group.

 For more information please click on the link to view our Reading and Writing Policies on our Policies page.